Release Notes#

 For more information, see the Modifying the Limit on a Member’s Solver-Access Time section in the Administration Guide.

-2023-03-22 Leap Release#
+2023-03-22 Release#

 Leap Admin Supports Seat-based Projects#

-Previously, Leap projects allocated solver-access time to project members.
-With this release, projects can be allocated a number of seats of various types (defined by your customer contract) that Leap administrators can then assign to members or applications based on the intended use.
+Previously, projects allocated solver-access time to project members.
+With this release, projects can be allocated a number of seats of various types (defined by your customer contract) that administrators can then assign to members or applications based on the intended use.
 For example, applications and developers might be assigned to seats with more solver-access time than administrators.
 Seat-based projects are easier to manage, thereby reducing administrative work.

 For more information, see the Administration Guide.

-Leap Hybrid CQM Solver: Performance Improvement#
+Hybrid CQM Solver: Performance Improvement#

-With this release, the startup time of the Leap hybrid CQM solver is reduced.
+With this release, the startup time of the hybrid CQM solver is reduced.
 You may notice a faster response for some problems submitted to this solver.

 Note